Graduate Faculty Memberships

 Darwin argued that domesticated species have been "neglected by naturalists."
 That is still true of agricultural symbionts, such as the rhizobia that provide legume crops with nitrogen.
 Students in my lab have used rhizobia mainly to test fundamental hypotheses about the evolution of cooperation, with possible practical applications in agriculture.
 Evolutionary tradeoffs between longevity and reproduction are a significant side-interest, with implications for perennial grain crops and for human longevity.

-Denison, R.F.
-2012.
+Denison, R.Ford 2012.
 Darwinian Agriculture: How Understanding Evolution Can Improve Agriculture.
-Princeton University Press, 258 pp.
+Princeton University Press, Princeton.

-Ratcliff, W.C., P. Hawthorne, M. Travisano, R.F.
+Ratcliff, W.C., P. Hawthorne, M. Travisano, and R.F.
 Denison.
 2009.
 When stress predicts a shrinking gene pool, trading early reproduction for longevity can increase fitness, even with lower fecundity.
-PLoS One 4:e6055.
+PLoS One 4: e6055